 If your business suddenly lost its logo, how would your audience know how to identify you?

 You might have heard that having a logo is a key part of branding your business, and that it’s important to build a visual identity around that logo.
-However, most business owners overlook an equally important aspect of branding: Their brand voice (and tone).
+However, most business owners overlook an equally important aspect of branding: Creating and sticking to a unique voice.